rodeloescueta/attio-api/memory-bank/progress.md

 - Successfully synchronized all 85 production plans from Zoho to Attio
 - Created comprehensive documentation for Zoho-Attio integration
 - Added /process-plan endpoint with Bearer token authentication and detailed request logging
+- Updated project plan to include client-facing frontend with EJS templates

 ## Current Focus

-The current focus is on implementing the plan processing workflow and preparing for Braintree integration:
+The current focus is on implementing the plan processing workflow, preparing for Braintree integration, and planning the client-facing frontend:

 1. Testing and refining the /process-plan endpoint
 2. Documenting the plan processing workflow